flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I add or remove an Element from my layout?

-In Xamarin.Forms, if you had to remove or add an `Element`, you had to do so in code.
-This would involve either setting the `Content` property or calling `Add()` or `Remove()` if it was a list.
+In Xamarin.Forms, you had to remove or add an `Element` in code.
+This involved either setting the `Content` property or calling `Add()` or `Remove()` if it was a list.

 In Flutter, because widgets are immutable there is no direct equivalent.
 Instead, you can pass a function to the parent that returns a widget, and control that child's creation with a boolean flag.

 The following example shows how to toggle between two widgets when the user clicks the `FloatingActionButton`: